 Filled Section Cuts

 Filled Section Cuts are now baked into SketchUp Pro.
-Select a color for your fills via the Styles dialogue and bake them into templates.
+Select a colour for your fills via the Styles dialogue and bake them into templates.

 We improved performance for models that use section planes to hide large amounts of geometry.
 The more geometry you section off, the more you’ll benefit!